 How ACH Payments Help Businesses

-you can use for your own company.
+There are several business-specific benefits of ACH payments.
+They’re secure, relatively cheap, and facilitate the process of recurring payments.
+Using ACH payments is one of the best money management tips for service businesses you can use for your own company.
 Let’s dive into the details of how they can specifically help your business below.

-: If a customer pays with a check, there are a couple of possible hiccups that could happen along the way.
+- Secure, easy to handle: If a customer pays with a check, there are a couple of possible hiccups that could happen along the way.
 Businesses must wait for payment in the mail and then take an additional step to deposit the check at a financial institution.
 In between all of those steps, payments can get lost, and then you usually have to manually enter the information from the checks into your bookkeeping accounts.
 Electronic payments via the ACH network arrive reliably and quickly.
 It also saves you the hassle of an extra errand to the bank and you won’t have to deal with a check bouncing.

-Although this is true for using a credit card as well, businesses can accept remote ACH payments.
+- Remote payments: Although this is true for using a credit card as well, businesses can accept remote ACH payments.
 This is a particularly handy solution for avoiding issues with customers who don’t want to send out their credit card information.

-How ACH Payments Help Customers
+How ACH Payments Offer Better Payment Options for Customers

 On the other side of the spectrum, customers also benefit from ACH payments.
 If you’ve ever forgotten to pay a bill or forgotten to pay a recurring fee, then you know that there’s nothing more annoying than receiving a late fee.
 When you automate the process by using ACH payments, you don’t have to think twice about regularly paying for your bills.

-You don’t have to write a check, reorder checks, or worry about when they’ll run out.
+- Simple payment system: You don’t have to write a check, reorder checks, or worry about when they’ll run out.
 Customers paying by ACH also don’t have to worry about getting checks on time in the mail or risk being late on their bills.
 Plus, they won’t be charged on their credit card and have to pay it later; the funds simply come out of their account.

 Types of ACH Transactions